KaTeX/KaTeX/ParsingNotes.md

 not how most reference TeX implementations will parse their input, this method most easily translates for how this information will be processed by css when rendered.

-You can find these examples in
+You can find these type of nodes in

  - `\text`, `\phantom`, `\color`
  - Styling: `\displaystyle`, `\textstyle`, etc.
  - Sizing: `\Large`, `\huge`, `\tiny`, etc.
  - Font Changes: `\mathit`, `\mathbb`, `\mathrm`, etc.

- These are desgined to be a transparent as possible when being passed through the renderer and so these usually have the structure of something like this (this particular example is for `\Large`):
+ These are desgined to be as transparent as possible when being passed to the the renderer and so these usually have the structure of something like this (this particular example is for `\Large`):

 ```
 type: "styling"
 value: